You’ve been investing for a while, contributing to your TFSA, and you’ve reached the contribution limit. Now what?

-We can now learn why the different categories of investment income are tax efficient or tax in-efficient in a non-registered (taxable) account.
-Finally, we can cover how withholding taxes impact foreign dividends.
+You are ready to learn why the different categories of investment income are tax-efficient or tax-inefficient in a non-registered (taxable) account.
+Finally, I’ll cover how withholding taxes impact foreign dividends.

-Read this guide on taxes for investment income if you don’t already understand how taxes apply to capital gains, Canadian dividends, foreign dividends, and withholding taxes.
+I cover taxes on investment income in this guide, including how taxes apply to capital gains, Canadian dividends, foreign dividends, and withholding taxes.